Gonerr/SystemGA/README.md

 This is a Decision Support System designed to automatically generate rankings for computer games.

-The project is completed during the preparation of Anastaliya A. Likhachova's bachelor thesis at SPbPU Institute of Computer Science and Cybersecurity (SPbPU ICSC).
+The project is completed during the preparation of Anastasiya A. Likhacheva's bachelor thesis at SPbPU Institute of Computer Science and Cybersecurity (SPbPU ICSC).

 Authors and Contributors